 In order for the Disability Services Office (DSO) to accommodate students at Florida Gateway College, students MUST register with the DSO.
 A Request of Services form must be completed by the student AND appropriate documentation must be submitted by a doctor and/or a licensed professional to verify the presence and impact of their disability.

 Appropriate clinical documentation must substantiate the disability and present evidence to establish a rationale supporting the need for accommodations.
-School plans such as an Individualized Education Program (IEP) or a 504 plan is insufficient documentation in and of itself, however, it can be included as part of a more comprehensive evaluative report.
-Although it is the responsibility of the student to provide the necessary paperwork which demonstrates and/or documents their disability, the following links offer assistance to students with disabilities, parents, and physicians or licensed professionals in meeting the students’ responsibility to demonstrate and/or document the nature of the disability and educational limitation it imposes.
+A school plan such as an Individualized Education Program (IEP) or a 504 plan is insufficient documentation in and of itself but can be included as part of a more comprehensive evaluative report.
+If the requested accommodations are not clearly identified in the diagnostic report, the DSO will seek clarification and, if necessary, more information.
+The DSO will make final determination of whether appropriate and reasonable accommodations are warranted and can be provided to the individual.

 Information regarding a student’s disability provided to the Disabilities Services Office (DSO) is considered confidential and cannot be released to individuals or agencies outside the college without a student’s signed consent.
 Disability records are covered under the Family Educational Rights and Privacy Act (FERPA).
 Under FERPA, information regarding a student’s disability can be legally subpoenaed.
 It can also be released to Florida Gateway College administration if there is a threat to self or others or if there is a legitimate educational need to know.